 Opana Withdrawal Symptoms

-Withdrawal and detox from Opana can have some dangerous symptoms, and it is necessary to understand what they are, so that you may be proactive if you see them in yourself or someone you care about.
+Withdrawal and detox from Opana can have some dangerous symptoms, and it is necessary to understand what they are.
 Early Opana withdrawal symptoms can include agitation and anxiety, confusion, sweating, insomnia, fatigue, depression and aches and pains with no medical causes.

 Regular oxymorphone abuse and dependence make the detox and withdrawal that much harder.
 The withdrawal symptoms will change over time, get worse, but eventually will get better.
 The beginning withdrawal symptoms are more agitation, disorientation and low-level aches and pains.
 Opana withdrawal symptoms day by day, over time, will gradually worsen and become more dangerous.